Schedule Your Diagnostic Consultation

 • Other people in the data center industry buying attention (non-business model competitors)

-By just thinking about segmentation alone, you will be way ahead of the game.
-Most data centers act as if their prospects and clients are all the same.
+You will be way ahead of the game by just thinking about segmentation.
+Most data center providers act as if their prospects and clients are identical.
 Acting as if your prospects and clients are all the same is a huge mistake.

-When thinking about segmentation, consider companies such as Amazon, NetFlix, and iTunes.
+When considering segmentation, consider companies like Amazon, Apple (iTunes), and Netflix.

-When you visit Amazon.com, you may get the feeling they are suggesting products for you to buy based on thousands of other people’s selections; this is not the case.
-Amazon bases its suggestions on:
+When you visit Amazon, you may feel they suggest products for you to buy based on thousands of other people’s selections; this is not the case.
+Amazon bases its suggestions on the following:

 • Previous items you have purchased